 I am one of the original developers of Verrou, a tool relying on monte-carlo arithmetics and random rounding to help diagnose and fix numerical instabilities in industrial scientific computing codes.

-Wesley Ford, PhD student (2016-present), “Towards stable and efficient acceleration methods in parallel contexts for the neutron transport equation”, director: Christophe Calvin.
+Wesley Ford, PhD student (2016-2019), “Towards stable and efficient acceleration methods in parallel contexts for the neutron transport equation”, director: Christophe Calvin.

 Romain Picot, PhD student (2015-2018), “Numerical verification of industrial scientific computing codes”, director: Fabienne Jézéquel.